jenny-tru/davidjenny/src/pages/faqs.md

 _If you have any questions, fit pics or concerns - please reach out to Jenny or David._

-## Will the ceremony and reception be outdoors?
+## Will the ceremony and reception be outdoors/ indoors?
 What’s the weather?

 Both the ceremony and reception are indoors.
 We can’t stress enough that this area sees a wide range of weather from rain to sunshine in minutes.
 Novmeber swings from 73°F / 63°F but please check the weather as it gets closer.